summarizing and graphing data in spss#

 the chart builder dialog

 The Chart Builder is one of the ways that SPSS provides to put together charts of your data (we’ll cover another one in the next section).
-In the Gallery tab in the bottom panel, choose Histogram from the list.
-Next, in the top panel, select Monthly total precipitation from the list of Variables and drag it to place it in the X-Axis:
+In the Gallery tab in the bottom panel, choose Histogram from the list, then Simple Histogram.

 the chart builder dialog, with a histogram of monthly precipitation added